Home

 Rest day in Leh

 Rest day, souvenir shopping.
-Dinner at the Bon Appetit restaurant (located northwest of Upper Tukcha Road), which we hadn't discovered before: They offer almost Western cuisine, and even beer.
+Dinner at the restaurant Bon Appetit (northwest of Upper Tukcha Road), which we had not managed to find until now: they serve almost Western-style cuisine, and even beer.

 Leh